Meet the Therapists

 Gail originally trained as a nurse and midwife, working for a number of years in large teaching hospitals and a GP unit before going on to train as a Human Givens Psychotherapist.
 She is also a trained bereavement counsellor with considerable experience in working with both adults and young people.
 Gail has a real enthusiasm for this positive approach to counselling.
 Her primary aim is to offer effective and practical help in order to enable you to feel better and move on with your life as quickly as possible.

 Gail's passion for her work led her to set up the Wellbeing Centre with Jenny where she now has a well-established psychotherapy practice, working with clients of all ages, from 8 years to 88!
 Gail has a particular interest in anxiety-related disorders and depression and is also experienced in working with couples wanting to resolve relationship difficulties.

 Gail is an accredited supervisor with the Human Givens Institute and is able to offer supervision for all counsellors and therapists, as well as other health professionals e.g. GPs, consultants, nurses, and managers.

-Gail is also a member of the Human Givens Institute Board of Directors and is a tutor for the Human Givens College, teaching on the Human Givens Diploma Course and on the Supervisor’s course.
+Gail has also served as a member of the Human Givens Institute Board of Directors and has been a tutor for the Human Givens College, teaching on the Human Givens Diploma Course and on the Supervisor’s course.